 Q: I don’t have any money for the contest fee, can you waive it for me?

 Please note that our Featured Poetry category is open year-round, is always absolutely FREE to enter, and every author published is paid $50 per poem for their work.
 You can always submit there!

 Q: What are your guidelines about format, i.e Times New Roman, double-spaced, etc.?

 Q: What am I supposed to write in the cover letter?

 A: Typically, cover letters give a bit of insight into your publication history (if any) and a short synopsis of your personal history.
 Think of it as a brief author bio and what you would like posted on our site should your work be selected for publication.
 Don’t overthink it, we just want to know a little about you!
 NOTE: this is where you may include personal / identifying information.

 Q: What do you mean by “no personal / identifying information” on my submission?

 A: Please do not put your name or any identifying information on the actual file that you upload.
-We want to ensure all submissions are judged solely on content/craft, so we ask that you do not include this information on your uploaded document.
-It can be listed in your cover letter as mentioned above.
+While we do not read submissions "blind," we do find excessive information in the document to be distracting during the reading process.
+Identifying information can be listed in your cover letter as mentioned above.

 Q: My name is in the poem because it is autobiographical.
 Do I need to remove it because you say no identifying information?

 Q: I submitted my poems, but I need to make revisions.
 What do I do?

 We fully understand that at times, revisions need to be made and errors corrected.
 Please message us through the MESSAGES tab in Submittable if you need to make changes to your submission and we will open it for editing on a case-by-case basis.
 You will be notified via email when your submission is open, and you will be allowed to make your changes and/or re-upload a new document if necessary.

 Q: Can I get feedback on my work from one of your editors?